Addressing Elder Law Needs

 - Will all of your money end up with a stranger?

 - It also depends on your children and their spouses – can your children manage money?

 - What if your child and their spouse divorce?
 Will some of your assets be lost from your grandchildren?

 By using a Trust, you can control who receives your assets and when they are to receive them.
 These are all important decisions that require a great deal of thought and preparation.

-“Rolling over an IRA to a surviving spouse allows distributions to be withdrawn from the IRA over the lifetime of the spouse, however, when the IRA goes to the children, depending upon their ages, that asset may become an “inherited IRA” which requires distribution from the accounts to the beneficiaries which distributions must be withdrawn with five years.
+“Rolling over an IRA to a surviving spouse allows distributions to be withdrawn from the IRA over the lifetime of the spouse, however, when the IRA goes to the children, depending upon their ages, that asset may become an “inherited IRA,” which requires distribution from the accounts to the beneficiaries which distributions must be withdrawn within five years.